AguaClara/Textbook/Fluids_Review/Fluids_Review_Design.rst

     :align: center
     :alt: Laminar flow, turbulent flow, and the transition

-    This is a beautiful example of the difference between ordered, smooth laminar and chaotic turbulent flow.
+    This is a beautiful example of the difference between ordered and smooth laminar flow and chaotic turbulent flow.

 A numeric way to determine whether flow is laminar or turbulent is by finding the `Reynolds number <https://en.wikipedia.org/wiki/Reynolds_number>`_, :math:`{\rm Re}`.
 The Reynolds number is a dimensionless parameter that compares inertia, represented by the average flow velocity :math:`\bar v` times a length scale :math:`D` to `viscosity <https://en.wikipedia.org/wiki/Viscosity>`_, represented by the kinematic viscosity :math:`\nu`. `Click here <https://www.youtube.com/watch?v=DVQw0svRHZA>`_ for a brief video explanation of viscosity.
 If the Reynolds number is less than 2,100 the flow is considered laminar.
-If it is more than a certain value, it is considered turbulent.
+If it is more than 2,100, it is considered turbulent.

 .. math::

     {\rm Re = \frac{inertia}{viscosity}} = \frac{\bar vD}{\nu}

-`There is a transition between laminar and turbulent flow which is not yet well understood <https://en.wikipedia.org/wiki/Laminar%E2%80%93turbulent_transition>`_.
-To simplify this phenomenon and make it possible to code for laminar or turbulent flow, we assume that the transition occurs at :math:`\rm{Re} = 2100`.
-The flow regime is assumed to be laminar below this value and turbulent above it.
-This variable is coded into aide_design as ``pc.RE_TRANSITION_PIPE``.
-We will neglect transitional flow.
+`The transition between laminar and turbulent flow is not yet well understood <https://en.wikipedia.org/wiki/Laminar%E2%80%93turbulent_transition>`_, which is why the concept of transitional flow is often simplified and neglected to make it possible to code for laminar or turbulent flow, which are better understood.
+We will assume that the transition occurs at :math:`\rm{Re} = 2100`.
+In aide_design, this parameter shows us as ``pc.RE_TRANSITION_PIPE``.

-Fluid can flow through very many different geometries like a pipe, a rectangular channel, or any other shape.
-To account for this, the characteristic length scale is quantified as the `hydraulic diameter <https://www.engineeringtoolbox.com/hydraulic-equivalent-diameter-d_458.html>`_, which can be applied to any geometry.
+Fluid can flow through very many different geometries, like a pipe, a rectangular channel, or any other shape.
+To account for this, the characteristic length scale for the Reynolds number is quantified as the `hydraulic diameter <https://www.engineeringtoolbox.com/hydraulic-equivalent-diameter-d_458.html>`_, :math:`D_h` which can be applied to any geometry.
 For circular pipes, which are the most common geometry you’ll encounter in this class, the hydraulic diameter is simply the pipe diameter.

-Here are other commonly used forms of the Reynolds number equation.
+Here are other commonly used forms of the Reynolds number equation *for circular pipes*.
 They are the same as the one above, just with the substitutions :math:`Q = \bar v \frac{\pi D^2}{4}` and :math:`\nu = \frac{\mu}{\rho}`

 .. math::